Firewalls in All the Wrong Places

 “No,” I said.
 “I have a date!”

 A week later, I was in the middle of a backstroke when I noticed someone whooping from the pool deck.
 “So how did it go?!”
-I hear my new swim buddy say as I swam over.
+I heard my new swim buddy say as I swam over.

 In those first few seconds, I had no idea what was going on for two reasons.
-First, I was actively swimming, and second, I had my goggles on—not my glasses, so I wasn’t certain I was being addressed let alone who was talking to me.
+First, I was actively swimming, and second, I had my goggles on—not my glasses, so I wasn’t certain I was being addressed, let alone who was talking to me.

 She wanted the full report so badly that she interrupted my backstroke over the deep end.
 How cute is that?!